 Orthogonal projection onto an affine subspace

 Projection onto a vector subspace is a common task in linear algebra courses.
 Affine subspaces, sets of the form $ \{ \mathbf{v} \in \mathbb{R}^m : \exists \mathbf{c} : \mathbf{v} = \mathbf{Ac} + \mathbf{b} \} $ for fixed matrix $\mathbf{A}$ and vector $\mathbf{b}$, also have well-defined projections.
-However, it’s difficult to find a direct proof for the expression giving the projection of a point onto an affine space: example wordy proof 1, example wordy proof 2.
+However, it’s difficult to find a direct proof for the projection of a point onto an affine space: example wordy proof 1, example wordy proof 2.

 Often I find proofs based mostly on words less than desirable, so let’s steamroll this result with calculus and linear algebra.

-Lemma: let $ A = \{ \mathbf{v} \in \mathbb{R}^m : \exists \mathbf{c} \in \mathbf{R}^n : \mathbf{v} = \mathbf{Ac} + \mathbf{b} \} $ be an affine subspace with $\mathbf{A}$ and $\mathbf{b}$ fixed, and $\mathbf{A}$ column vector-like and full rank.
-Then for $\mathbf{w} \in \mathbb{R}^m$ the projection of $\mathbf{w}$ onto $A$ is given by
+Lemma: let $ F = \{ \mathbf{v} \in \mathbb{R}^m : \exists \mathbf{c} \in \mathbf{R}^n : \mathbf{v} = \mathbf{Ac} + \mathbf{b} \} $ be an affine subspace with $\mathbf{A} \in \mathbb{R}^{m \times n}$ and $\mathbf{b} \in \mathbb{R}^m$ fixed, with $m \geq n$ and $\mathbf{A}$ full rank.
+Then for $\mathbf{w} \in \mathbb{R}^m$ the projection of $\mathbf{w}$ onto $F$ is given by

-$$ \mathbf{P}_A(\mathbf{w}) = \mathbf{P}_{\mathbf{A}}(\mathbf{w} - \mathbf{b}) + \mathbf{b} $$
+$$ \mathbf{P}_F(\mathbf{w}) = \mathbf{P}_{\mathbf{A}}(\mathbf{w} - \mathbf{b}) + \mathbf{b} $$

-where $\mathbf{P}_A$ is the orthogonal projector onto the affine subspace $A$ and $ \mathbf{P}_{\mathbf{A}} $ is the orthogonal projector onto linear subspace $\text{col}(\mathbf{A})$; the latter projector has standard formula $\mathbf{A}\mathbf{A}^\dagger$.
+where $\mathbf{P}_F$ is the orthogonal projector onto affine subspace $F$ and $ \mathbf{P}_{\mathbf{A}} $ is the orthogonal projector onto linear subspace $\text{col}(\mathbf{A})$; in terms of the pseudoinverse $ \mathbf{P}_{\mathbf{A}} = \mathbf{A}\mathbf{A}^\dagger. $Proof: By definition, the projection of $\mathbf{w}$ is

-$$ \argmin_{\mathbf{v} \in A} ||\mathbf{w} - \mathbf{v}||_2 . $$
+$$ \argmin_{\mathbf{v} \in F} ||\mathbf{w} - \mathbf{v}||_2 . $$

-Using the definition/parameterization of $A$ above we can equivalently solve $$ \argmin_{\mathbf{c} \in \mathbf{R}^n} ||\mathbf{w} - (\mathbf{Ac} + \mathbf{b})||^2_2 $$ for $\mathbf{c}^*$, then write $\mathbf{v}^* = \mathbf{Ac}^* + \mathbf{b}$ (because $\mathbf{A}$ is full rank, so for every $\mathbf{v}$ there is a unique $\mathbf{c}$).
-Here $n \leq m$ is the column dimension of $\mathbf{A}$; note also that we’ve squared the objective function, but this has no impact on the argmin.
-Expanding the objective function of this second problem, we find
+Using the definition/parameterization of $A$ above we can equivalently solve $$ \min_{\mathbf{c} \in \mathbf{R}^n} ||\mathbf{w} - (\mathbf{Ac} + \mathbf{b})||^2_2 $$ for $\mathbf{c}^*$, then write $\mathbf{v}^* = \mathbf{Ac}^* + \mathbf{b}$ (since $\mathbf{A}$ is full rank, there is a unique correspondence between $\mathbf{v}$ and $\mathbf{c}$).
+Note that we’ve squared the objective function, but this has no impact on the argmin.
+Expanding the objective function of this second problem, we find$$ \mathbf{w}^T \mathbf{w} - 2\mathbf{c}^T \mathbf{A}^T \mathbf{w} - 2 \mathbf{w}^T\mathbf{b} + \mathbf{c}^T \mathbf{A}^T \mathbf{A} \mathbf{c} + 2\mathbf{c}^T \mathbf{A}^T \mathbf{b} + \mathbf{b}^T \mathbf{b} \; . $$

-Enforcing the first order necessary condition for optimality (gradient with respect to $\mathbf{c}$ is $\mathbf{0}$) and simplifying, we find
+Enforcing the first order necessary condition for optimality (gradient with respect to $\mathbf{c}$ is $\mathbf{0}$) and simplifying, we find$$ \mathbf{A}^T \mathbf{A} \mathbf{c} = \mathbf{A}^T (\mathbf{w} - \mathbf{b}) . $$

-This is the optimal solution to the second problem (over $\mathbf{c}$), but recall that we want the solution of the first problem (over $\mathbf{v}$).
-Using the aforementioned relationship between the argmins of the two problems ($\mathbf{v}^* = \mathbf{Ac}^* + \mathbf{b}$) we find that the nearest point to $\mathbf{w}$ in the affine subspace $A$ (that is, $\mathbf{P}_A(\mathbf{w})$) is
+Since $\mathbf{A}^T \mathbf{A}$ is invertible the optimal value of $\mathbf{c}$ is $(\mathbf{A}^T \mathbf{A})^{-1} \mathbf{A}^T (\mathbf{w} - \mathbf{b})$.
+Recalling the definition of pseudoinverse for a column vector-like matrix, the optimal value of $\mathbf{c}$ may be written $\mathbf{A}^\dagger(\mathbf{w} - \mathbf{b})$.This is the optimal solution to the second problem (over $\mathbf{c}$), but recall that we want the solution of the first problem (over $\mathbf{v}$).
+Using the aforementioned relationship between the argmins of the two problems ($\mathbf{v}^* = \mathbf{Ac}^* + \mathbf{b}$) we find that the nearest point to $\mathbf{w}$ in the affine subspace $F$ (that is, $\mathbf{P}_F(\mathbf{w})$) is

 $$ \mathbf{AA}^\dagger(\mathbf{w} - \mathbf{b}) + \mathbf{b} $$